The general linear 2-groupoid: Representations as pseudo-functors

 \hol{{\rm Hol}}

 \begin{example} Given $M$ a manifold, a representation $\pair(M)\action E$ of its pair groupoid is the same as a trivialization of $E$.
-Given a surjective submersion $q:M\to N$, a representation $M\times_N M\action E$ of the submersion groupoid (cf. \cite{dh}) is the same as an isomorphism $E\cong q^*E'$ with a pullback vector bundle.
+Given a surjective submersion $q:M\to N$, a representation $M\times_N M\action E$ of the submersion groupoid (see \cite{dh}) is the same as an isomorphism $E\cong q^*E'$ with a pullback vector bundle.
 This can be further generalized to a foliation $F\subset TM$, which yields a holonomy groupoid $\hol(F)\toto M$, whose representations are the same as foliated bundles. \end{example}

-\begin{example} Let $P^2$ denote the real projective plane, and let $E\to P^2$ be its tautological line bundle.
+\begin{example} Let $E\to P^2$ be the tautological line bundle over the real projective plane.
 Since it is not trivial there cannot be a representation of the pair groupoid $\pair(P^2)\action E$.
-Still, we can define a pseudo-representation $\pair(P^2)\action E$, by defining for instance $\rho_{(\ell',\ell)}(v)$ as the orthogonal projection of $v\in\ell$ over $\ell'$. \end{example}
+Moreover, if $\rho:\pair(P^2)\action E$ is a pseudo-representation, then $\rho_g$ cannot be invertible for every $g$, otherwise it would still give a trivialization by transporting every vector to a fixed fiber.
+An example of such a pseudo-representation is mapping $\rho_{(\ell',\ell)}(v)$ to the orthogonal projection of $v\in\ell$ over $\ell'$. \end{example}

 By means of the exponential law, a Lie groupoid representation can be described as a Lie groupoid morphism into the {\bf general linear groupoid} (see eg. \cite{dh})